 Our previous blog described what can go wrong with integrating data between disparate cloud-based systems.
 One of the technologies we cited for resolving integration challenges was iPaaS.

-But what is iPaaS, and how does it reduce the complexities associated with integrating mission-critical applications?
+But what is iPaaS technology, and how does it reduce the complexities associated with integrating mission-critical applications?

 Simply put, iPaaS or Integration Platform as a Service makes it easier to build and deploy applications and data integrations between cloud-based systems, or between cloud-based systems and those that reside on-premises.